SchwarzIT/spectral-intellij-plugin/README.md

 ### Customizable file matching

 Select the files that will be linted.
-By default, every JSON or YAML file will be linted by the plugin when it's opened.
+By default, every file called "openapi.json" or "openapi.yml" will be linted by the plugin when it's opened.
-You can adjust this in the Settings under Preferences -> Tools -> Spectral -> Included files.
+You can adjust this in the settings under Preferences -> Tools -> Spectral -> Included files.
 All paths are relative to the projects working directory.

 Examples: